Diversity and inclusion resources

 Disability Rights, Education, Activism, and Mentoring (DREAM) - DREAM is charged with the mission of advancing the interests of students with disabilities, in post-secondary institutions, and their allies across the United States.
 DREAM advocates for student rights, increased accessibility, social and policy change, and aims to provide support and mentorship to local campus disability groups and individual students.
 DREAM hopes to empower students with disabilities to work for local and national change, encourage the development of disability culture and peer support, and advance the study of disabilities within academia.
 In keeping with the larger cross-disabilities movement, DREAM aspires to be as inclusive as possible.

-Emerging Leaders - Internships - A highly competitive program that places top undergraduate and graduate college students with disabilities in fulfilling internships nationwide that also provide them with meaningful leadership development and networking opportunities.
+Emerging Leaders - Internships - A highly competitive program that places top undergraduate and graduate college students with disabilities in fulfilling internships nationwide and provides them with meaningful leadership development and networking opportunities.

 Employer Assistance and Resource Network on Disability Inclusion (EARN) - EARN is a free resource that helps employers tap the benefits of disability diversity by educating public- and private-sector organizations on ways to build inclusive workplace cultures.
 EARN offers information and resources to empower individuals and organizations to become leaders in the employment and advancement of people with disabilities.